chuboyo/P2PChat/backend/README.md

 P2PChat BACKEND

 This is the backend of a real time peer to peer messaging application developed using web sockets and django rest framework.
-The application is containerized using docker and requires docker and docker-compose to run.
+The application is containerized using docker and requires docker and docker compose to run.

 To Run this application follow the steps below:

-1. Make sure to cd into the <backend> directory using the command <cd backend/>
+1. Make sure to cd into the backend directory

 2. Run <docker-compose up --build> to build and start the application container.